 However, this is where the similarities end as anal fissures are essentially tears of the sensitive mucosal lining of the anus.
 Haemorrhoids, on the other hand, are swollen or dilated veins of the rectum or anus.
 The diagnosis is usually made by examining the affected area through either an anoscopy or sigmoidoscopy.

 Unsure whether you have haemorrhoids or fissures?
-Consult a Medcare specialist today for accurate diagnosis and treatment.
+Consult a Medcare fissures or haemorrhoids specialist today for accurate diagnosis and treatment.

 A: Anal fissures that last longer than six weeks are deemed 'chronic'.
 While they can be healed with prescription drugs and home remedies, surgery may be recommended in some cases.